ausybenelux/drupical/README.md

 Network interface is defined twice | Use Vagrant 1.7.1 There was an error while executing `VBoxManage` | killall -9 VBoxHeadless && vagrant reload.
 If that fails, restart your machine.
-Vagrant won't boot after cancelling vagrant up with cmd + c | restart your machine
+Vagrant won't boot after cancelling vagrant up with cmd + c | restart your machine Vagrant won't start: "A virtual machine with the name xxx123 already exists" | Run `vagrant destroy`, remove the .vagrant directory and check if there are corrupt devices that should be removed in VirtualBox -> File -> Virtual Media Manager